 According to a 2012 study by the University of Illinois at Chicago and funded by the U.S. Administration on Developmental Disabilities, "Bridging the Aging and Developmental Disabilities Service Networks, Challenges and Best Practices," people with developmental disabilities are aging at unprecedented rates and have unique health and service needs.
 Adults with developmental disabilities have a higher risk of developing chronic health conditions at younger ages than other adults, due to the confluence of biological factors related to syndromes and associated disabilities.
 The report highlights multiple initiatives which would benefit from collaborative relationships between those who advocate for the developmentally disabled, and those who advocate for the aged.
-Citing a time of dramatic policy change, the report recommends that agencies improve efficiency and coordination to better serve people with developmental disabilities and their families by better understanding the agerelated needs and best practices in meeting those needs through research and evaluation.
+Citing a time of dramatic policy change, the report recommends that agencies improve efficiency and coordination to better serve people with developmental disabilities and their families by better understanding the age-related needs and best practices in meeting those needs through research and evaluation.

-Status: Held in the Senate Human Services Committee.
+Last Action: Pending a hearing in the Senate Committee on Human Services.